nathanbraun/nathanbraun-com/content/books/politics.md

 people then thought individual businesses and people should have the *freedom* to discriminate if they want.

-While some people still advocate this, they're pretty hardcore on the freedom-coercion axis.
-Most people in US today view the issue through that lens, and take a favorable view of civil rights.
+While some people still believe this, they're pretty hardcore on the freedom-coercion axis.
+Most people in US today view the issue through the oppressed-oppressor lens, and take a favorable view of civil rights.

 Other examples: initially, I think most people viewed both 9/11 and the Charlie Hebdo shootings in civilization-barbarism terms (though apparently many on the left have recently been accusing Charlie Hebdo of [racism](https://nyti.ms/3rb1uc), so maybe not).

 ## Extensions and Open Questions